TimvanScherpenzeel/profiling-research/README.md

 - Disable alpha blending and disable the preserving of the drawing buffer when creating the WebGL canvas.

 If you are fragment shader bound you can look at the following optimisation techniques:
 - Avoid having to resize textures to be a power of two during runtime.
+This is unnecessary in WebGL2 but it is still highly recommended to use power of two textures for a more efficient memory layout.
+NPOT textures may be handled noticeable slower and can cause black edging artifacts by mip-map interpolation.
 - Avoid using too many uniforms, use `Uniform Buffer Objects` and `Uniform Block`'s where possible.
 - Reduce the amount of stationary and dynamic lights in your scene.
 Pre-bake where possible.
 - Try to combine lights that have a similar origin.